-The egg is boiled for about 5 minutes and served with Vietnamese herbs like the laksa leaves, salt mixed with black pepper in lime juice.
-Sip on the juice then enjoy the taste of the egg with the sprinkled seasoning; you will never forget this unusual food experience combining delicious flavors.
-Apart from the traditional method of boiling the eggs, people also cook balut by frying and mix with tamarind sauce and topped with mints and peanuts.
+The egg is boiled for about 5 minutes and served with Vietnamese herbs like Vietnamese coriander and salt mixed with black pepper in lime juice.
+Sip on the juice, then enjoy the taste of the egg with the sprinkled seasoning; you will never forget this unusual food experience combining delicious flavors.
+Apart from the traditional method of boiling the eggs, people cook balut by frying and mixing it with tamarind sauce and topping it with mints and peanuts.
 You can easily find a balut in any street food area while walking or riding around exploring Ho Chi Minh City.

 Because of the eggs contain high nutrients, there are some notes you should keep in mind:

-• Balut is best to eat in the morning and eat with laksa herbs to balance digestion.
+- Balut is best to eat in the morning and eat with herbs to balance digestion.